zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

 Navigating to your bucket in your browser should display your site.
 If you do not know your bucket URL, go back to S3 and click your bucket and go to properties.
 Then click Static Website Hosting.
 Your URL should be at the top of the small box that opens (like in Part 1).
 Remember this URL.

 So, success right?
-You should be able to view your site through HTTP.
 Next, we need to configure HTTPS with our domain name.

 ## Part 4 -- DNS and HTTPS

 We do not want to have to use a URL like `http://some-bucket-name.s3-website.us-east-2.amazonaws.com/` forever.
 That's just bad branding.
 Buy your desired domain name off of [Namecheap](https://www.namecheap.com), or some other domain registrar.
 Personally, I like namecheap.
-We'll be using three more Amazon services to get this working: Cloudfront, Amazon Certificate Manager, and Route 53.
+We'll be using three more Amazon services to get this working: Cloudfront, Certificate Manager, and Route 53.

 ### Route 53

 Navigate to your AWS Console and search for the service named "Route 53".
-Route 52 allows us to route end users to applications by translating names like www.example.com to IP Addresses or Buckets.
+Route 53 allows us to route end users to applications by translating names like www.example.com to IP Addresses or Buckets.
 It will also allow us to setup HTTPS.

 In Route 53, select create hosted zone.
 Create just a base Hosted Zone for now.
-The key component here are getting your "Name Servers".
+The key component here is getting your Name Servers.

 ![Route 53](./route53.png)

-To the right you will see your nameservers.
+To the right you will see your Name Servers.
 Now you will have to do little research by yourself now.
 What we need to do it configure our domain to use these Name Servers as "Custom DNS".
 In Namecheap, this is very easy to do and there is tons of resources online on how to do it within your Namecheap dashboard.
 So give it a google.